JetBrains/resharper-devguide/Architecture/PSI.md

 title: PSI
 ---

-The PSI is the Program Structure Index.
+The PSI is the Program Structure Interface.
 It builds on the Platform and Project Model layers to create a complete syntactic and semantic view of a codebase.
 It provides a language agnostic framework for generating abstract syntax trees and semantic models.
 It also provides an implementation for approximately 20 languages, including C#, VB, XML, HTML, CSS, JavaScript and even regular expressions.

 The building blocks of the PSI are: